Temporary Rental Versus Long-term Rental Contracts

 Long-term rental properties can be furnished or unfurnished.
 The furnished properties have the basic furniture included, but not the additional accessories such as lamps, bed linen, rugs, etc. Utility contracts have to be switched to the tenant’s name and paid directly by them to the utility companies.

 It’s easier to rent a temporary rental property, as you don’t need an NIE or even a Spanish bank account.
-They can be a really good option if you’re newly arrived in the city and need somewhere to stay fast, whilst searching for long-term accommodation.

 So, there are pros and cons to both types of rental.
 If you plan to stay in Barcelona, or anywhere in Spain for that matter, for more than one year, it’s best to try to find a long-term rental.
 However, in Barcelona, that is becoming increasingly difficult.